 4. Skills.
 After all, if you aren’t a mastermind in the kitchen, then no one is going to like your food.
 The more you know in the kitchen (kind of like the bullet point above in terms of knowledge), the better off you will be in the cooking department.
 If you can’t cook, then hopefully you are a really fast learner, or plan on hiring an all-star chef.

 3. Some form of grand opening in place.
-You don’t have to spend a fortune on your grand opening — well, unless you want to/the money isn’t an issue — but you do need to tell your customers when you plan on opening shop.
+You don’t have to spend a fortune on your grand opening.
+You do, however, need to tell your customers when you plan on opening shop.
 Create some serious buzz by keeping them updated and excited when it comes to your grand opening, just as a little tip.

 2. Time.
 While some folks operate their food trucks part-time, you are still going to need a ton of time if you plan on turning this business venture into a successful business venture.
 If you don’t have the time to work, let’s say, double-digit hours five to seven days a week, then you don’t have the time to be a food truck owner.
 Your entire life is going to revolve around your business — well, if you plan on achieving an overwhelming amount of success in this lifetime, that is.